antoniofs23/app-fit-psych-func/README.md

 *units*:
-<li>if "accuracy" then units assumed to be in % correct from X to 100%
+<li>if "accuracy" then units assumed to range from 0 to 1
 <li>if "dprime" then assumes units are 0 to infinity

 if units = 'accuracy'